Back to Blog🇮🇹 Leggi in Italiano

 How it compares

-VibeCoded Coordination MCPYesYes (ask_human + knowledge sync)YesYesFree self-host / managed TBD
+VibeCoded Coordination MCPYesYes (ask_human + knowledge sync + replayable Supabase log)YesVCO Pro / MAO

-Notion / Linear AIWeakManual / issues onlyNoNoPaid seats
+Notion / Linear AIWeakManual / issues onlyNoPaid seats

 Cursor Teams is solid for teams living entirely in Cursor.
-We deliver the same primitives via MCP, so team workspace, shared rules, per-repo memories, and decision tracking work with any Claude Code workflow—free Orchestrator, Pro, MAO, or custom setups.
-The Coordination MCP is the backend; the VCT Launcher is the UI.
-Both ship by default.
+We deliver the same primitives via MCP, so team workspace, shared rules, per-repo memories, and decision tracking work with any Claude Code workflow — once you have VCO Pro or MAO.
+The free tier remains a fully usable single-developer toolkit; coordination is the paid layer on top.

 Where to go next

-Coordination MCP works on top of the free Orchestrator, VibeCoded Pro, or MAO — same protocol.
-Setup, the live tool list, and self-host instructions live at /products/coordination-mcp.
+Coordination MCP is the paid coordination layer on top of VCO Pro (and the upcoming MAO).
+The free Orchestrator does not include it.
+Setup details and the live tool list live at /products/coordination-mcp.
 For the underlying protocol, see the companion MCP post.

 Sources: